khoan/resume/content/_index.md

 ## Summary

-I'm a full stack solution provider, who can take a complex web application concept from start to finish, in a cost effective manner.
+I'm a full stack solution provider, who can manifest a concept into a web application, in a cost effective manner.

 I love to get my hands dirty with the ongoing design improvements, and evolution of the concept to secure the best possible outcome.